iweld/SQL_Coding_Challenge/walkthrough/WALKTHROUGH_CLEANUP.md

 country_code_2|count|
 --------------|-----|

+We have successfully deleted multiple entries in the `cleaned_data.countries` table.
 We can also take a peek at our `clean_data.countries` table and check if it removed the duplicate entries.
-We could initally see that `Albania` had multiple entries.
+Initally we saw that `Albania` had multiple entries.

 ```sql
 SELECT